UK Lawmaker Calls for Complete Ban on Gambling Ads on Channel 4

 A Call for Responsible Broadcasting

-As the Labour Party’s Annual Conference in Liverpool approaches, Sobel’s request will undeniably stir crucial conversations among its attendees.
+Sobel’s request will undeniably stir crucial conversations among its attendees as the Labour Party's Annual Conference in Liverpool approaches.
 With the Premier League set to enforce a voluntary ban on gambling shirt sponsorships post-2025-26 season, the motion signals a broader acknowledgement of the need for reform.
 Sobel’s stand reflects a growing demand for responsible broadcasting and advertising.
 This message resonates not just with affected families but with a society increasingly aware of gambling’s ripple effects.

 Back to overview